taostat/taostats-docs/docs/Bittensor/subnet/mining/miner.md

 # Creating a miner

-The miner persona runs [MIner servers](doc:mining) in a subnet.
+The miner persona runs [Miner servers](doc:mining) in a subnet.
 To mine, research all of the subnets (see the [Bittensor Subnets](doc:list-of-subnets-1) list), and decide which subnet you wish to mine.
 Each subnet has different hardware and software requirements.
 Some subnets have a testnet to test your miner before registering and mining in the subnet.

 You'll need to [register a node](doc:node-registration) with a Bittensor hotkey.
 The you'll start your miner code on your server with the same hotkey to verify your server on the network.